 require(SeqArray)

-radiator::write_rad(data = tidy.data, path = "data.shark.rad")
+radiator::write_rad(data = tidy.data, filename = "data.shark.arrow.parquet")

 radiator::write_rad(data = gds.object)